How Do I Know I May Have It?

 - Ice

-- Medicine or knee braces are sometimes needed
+- Medicine or knee braces (if needed)

-- Shoe inserts can help correct flat feet and reduce knee pain
+- Shoe inserts (can help correct flat feet and reduce knee pain)

 What Is the Long-Term Outcome?

-Can Patella-Femoral Dysfunction Be Prevented?
+Can Patellofemoral Dysfunction Be Prevented?

-You can prevent patella-femoral dysfunction with:
+You can prevent patellofemoral dysfunction with:

 - Proper running and jumping methods